RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Applying_EPSS_to_your_environment.md

 This [plot](https://www.linkedin.com/posts/jayjacobs1_epss-vulnerabilitymanagement-activity-7154173473106395136-Dikp) will be superseded by a blog post on first.org/epss when published

-!!! note
+!!! note "EPSS does not differentiate between 1 detection of a CVE versus many"
-    It does not differentiate between 1 instance of a CVE versus many i.e. in an organization, there may be many instances of a small number of CVEs, and then fewer instances of other CVEs.
+    EPSS does not differentiate between 1 instance of a CVE versus many i.e. in an organization, there may be many instances of a small number of CVEs, and then fewer instances of other CVEs.